Tie Dye Diving Shammies

 What is the inspiration behind the designs?

 "Rainbow" designs - which celebrates every diver quest for the pot of gold medals, being Skills, Age Groups, Elite, Junior or World and Olympic gold!
 It doesn't really matter the level, the dream is the same, as powerful for the young Skills diver as for the seasoned Olympic diver!

-The is machine washable, but you never place it in the dryer.
-Wash by hand with a little hand soap or dish soap (especially if you use an antibacterial one), or throw it in the machine to clean it, and then air dry to finish; but do not put it on a hot radiator, as it will stick t it.
+The shammy is machine washable, but never place it in the dryer.
+Wash by hand with a little hand soap or dish soap (especially if you use an antibacterial one), or throw it in the machine to clean it, and then air dry to finish; but do not put it on a hot radiator, as it will stick to it.
 Never wash with fabric softener because it will reduce the fabric properties over time.
-When brand new, you will want to wash the shammy before your first use, and remove some of the extra dye, that even after lots of rinse by ourselves (and colour fixing), it might still bleed.
-For this reason, do not wash it with other clothes.
-Because it is a sponge, it will collect and absorb things as you use it, the nasty bacteria from the poolside, so you will want to wash it after every use, but just a quick hand wash with antibacterial soap will suffice.